stakewalker/TermoScan/README.md

-This is a solo-developed prototype to showcase dynamic data visualization, providing industrial plant engineers understanding of thermal trends.
+This is a solo-developed prototype to showcase dynamic data visualization, providing industrial plant engineers understanding of thermal trends

-It consists in a Python Dash web application created for handling temperature data from diverse sensors, connected to PLC devices (both Siemens and Allen Bradley models) across multiple rooms or plants.
+It consists in a Python Dash web application created for handling temperature data from diverse sensors, connected to PLC devices (both Siemens and Allen Bradley models) across multiple rooms or plants

-Includes the capability to generate PDF reports for both real-time monitoring and historical analysis.
+Includes the capability to generate PDF reports for both real-time monitoring and historical analysis